IntroductionEdit this page

 This tutorial will gently guide you through the creation of a web framework, one step at a time.
 At each step, you will have a fully-working framework that you can use as is or as a start for your very own.
 It will start with a simple framework and more features will be added with time.
 Eventually, you will have a fully-featured full-stack web framework.

-And of course, each step will be the occasion to learn more about some of the Symfony Components.
+And each step will be the occasion to learn more about some of the Symfony Components.

 When creating a framework, following the MVC pattern is not the right goal.
 The main goal should be the Separation of Concerns; this is probably the only design pattern that you should really care about.
 The fundamental principles of the Symfony Components are focused on the HTTP specification.
 As such, the framework that you are going to create should be more accurately labelled as a HTTP framework or Request/Response framework.

 Reading about how to create a framework is not enough.
 You will have to follow along and actually type all the examples included in this tutorial.
-For that, you need a recent version of PHP (5.5.9 or later is good enough), a web server (like Apache, NGinx or PHP's built-in web server), a good knowledge of PHP and an understanding of Object Oriented programming.
+For that, you need a recent version of PHP (7.4 or later is good enough), a web server (like Apache, nginx or PHP's built-in web server), a good knowledge of PHP and an understanding of Object Oriented Programming.

 Ready to go?
 Read on!